gvwilson/sdxpy/src/perf/index.md

 status: "revised 2023-08-06"
 ---

-One of the drawbacks of publishing a book online is obsessing over analytics.
+One peril of publishing a book online is obsessing over analytics.
 How many people visited the site today?
 Which pages did they look at, and for how long?
-Whether we use [%i "Excel" %], [%i "SQL" %], [%i "R" %], or Python, we will almost certainly be using tables that have named columns and multiple rows.
+Whether we use [%i "Excel" %], [%i "SQL" %], or Python, we will almost certainly be analyzing tables with named columns and multiple rows.
-Tables of this kind are called [%g dataframe "dataframes" %], and their performance is important when we are working with large datasets.
+Such tables are called [%g dataframe "dataframes" %], and their performance is important when we are working with large datasets.
-This chapter therefore implements a basic dataframe in two different ways and then shows how to compare those implementations' performance systematically.
+This chapter therefore implements dataframes in two ways and shows how to compare their performance.

 ## Options {: #perf-options}